Astrac/astrac.github.io/_drafts/test-driven-game-of-life.md

 val b = board(cell(1, 2), cell(1, 3), cell(1, 4))
 {% endhighlight %}

-### Basic board/cell functions
+### Drafting a solution

 The rules of the game depend very much on the neighbourhood of a cell, so there should be a function that tells us given a cell what are its living neighbours and if two cells are neighbours; to determine these two things is needed in turn a function to get the neighbouring coordinates of a cell, i.e. the points that have 1 of distance between any x and/or y.
+Once we have this building blocks we can write a function that creates the next generation for a given board and the function that calculates the evolution of a board over multiple steps.
 The signatures of this functions could be as follows:

 {% highlight scala %}
 object LifeSym {